Pyrenean Foothills (Mediterranean France)

 Day 3: Limoux to Rivesaltes

-Deep ravines, vineyards and holm oak forests dominate today’s ride as we continue our journey through the Corbières towards the Mediterranean on a network of quiet lanes.
-There are various options today, but they all take us via the remote Château de Termes, which was the scene of a 4-month battle during the first Albigensian Crusade back in 1210, and a highlight of the region.
+A delightful landscape of deep ravines, vineyards, and holm oak forests dominate today’s ride.
+We continue our journey through the Corbières towards the Mediterranean on a network of quiet lanes.
+All of today’s route options take us via the remote and spectacular Château de Termes.
+This was the scene of a 4-month battle during the first Albigensian Crusade in 1210, and it’s a famous regional landmark.

-From Termes we undulate between remote villages with some views of the Mediterranean to our resort hotel (with a swimming pool) on the outskirts of Rivesaltes.
-Despite being a long way, the gradients are generally kind, making it a pleasurable ride.
+From Termes, you’ll undulate between remote villages with some views of the Mediterranean to our resort hotel (with a swimming pool) on the outskirts of Rivesaltes.
+Despite being a long-distance day, the gradients are generally kind, making it a really pleasurable ride.

 Classic route: 107km with 1550m ascent [ride profile]